Welcome to the Journaling by Heart Free Faith Art Journaling Workshop

 Welcome to Lesson 6 - Magazine pages and the Mysteries of Christ!
 (I love alliteration don't you?)

-And if you need to catch up on a previous lesson you can find all the workshop details and links to past lessons on our FAQ page.
+If you need to catch up on a previous lesson you can find all the workshop details and links to past lessons on our FAQ page.

 How Can I Walk Right if I can't Walk Right?